HScheiber/STAT545-hw-Scheiber-Hayden/hw04/tidy_joins.md

 </tr>
 </tbody>
 </table>
-There are a few things wrong with this data.
-To start with, I want to remove columns 2, 3, and 4.
+This is very ugly looking data!
+There are a few things wrong with it: I want to remove columns 2, 3, and 4.
 There's no data for 2016, so I'll remove that too.
 I also need to change the other headings so that they will match those in `gapminder`.
+After that's all done we can reshape it to match the shape of `gapminder`, and remove all those `NA` data points.

 ``` r
 # Remove columns 2:4 plus the last column for 2016